sedhossein/clean-code-with-clear-coder/README.md

 - take a few minute or an hour a day to learning new things, see the other technologies and tools, you should be ready for chnage your work language or field in few year later .
 Be update !

-- do not be a Fanatic with any programmer language or flow works methods, it is the cheeapest and the noobs have it. every method and programmer lang maybe is better than other in diffrent fields and conditions .
+- do not be a Fanatic on any programmer language or flow works methods, it is the cheeapest and the noobs have it. every method and programmer lang maybe is better than other in diffrent fields and conditions .

+- if you have any interview or conferance , and you decide that do not go there, or you can not go there, you should tell them this problem. do not Notifying them is not an interesting job !